 I wasn’t lying.
 Why would I want chocolate when it’s FRUITCAKE season?

 The next day I bought two small loafs and put them in the refrigerator.
 My logic was that if I didn’t see them every day on the kitchen counter, I would savor them over a longer period of time; like one loaf every week instead of one every afternoon.

 My husband wasn’t the only one who was concerned about my earlier pig-out session.
 How many pounds would I gain if I ate these two loafs as fast as I’d eaten the one the day before?
 I opened the refrigerator door again, moving the cakes to the veggie drawer where they wouldn’t be as readily visible or accessible nestled between the kale and spinach.

-I finally stuck my head in the refrigerator, discreetly unwrapped one of the loaves and took a bite.
+I finally stuck my head in the refrigerator, discreetly unwrapped one of the loaves and took a bite, then another and another.
 Yum!
-I did this enough times to finish the loaf within an hour and for my face to be red from the cold.
-It’s truly amazing how fast a person can eat when not using time consuming utensils.
+It’s truly amazing how fast a person can eat without time consuming utensils.

 My lack of restraint was appalling.
-I removed the second little loaf from the veggie drawer and shoved it under a chuck roast in the freezer.
+I removed the second little loaf from the veggie drawer, shoving it under a chuck roast in the freezer.
 My logic this time was, if the urge to eat fruitcake struck me again, I would have to wait for it to thaw first.
-I had completely underestimated my ability to eat it frozen.
+I completely underestimated my ability to eat it frozen.

 I couldn’t wait any longer.
 Picking up the fruitcake with both hands, I chewed off all the thawed sections, right down to the frozen core and then some!
-When I looked at the gnawed, gnarly frozen cake my first thought was, who’s the fruitcake now?
+When I looked at the gnawed and gnarly frozen cake my first thought was, who’s the fruitcake now?